Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/DEVLOG.md

 ### 2024-01-04 - Added to proposal
 Added the technical details section, what parts I would be responsible for, and the intentions section.
 10 min

+### 2024-01-04 - Added file work from previous lab
+Added the code to go through all files and extract their information

 ## Eva Skarabot

 ### 2024-01-02 - Brief description